-Recognition of prior learning (RPL) or recognition of prior experiential learning (RPEL) routes into the programme
+Recognition of prior certificated learning (RPCL) or recognition of prior experiential learning (RPEL) routes into the programme

-UCEM policy and procedures for Recognition of Prior Experiential Learning (RPEL) and Recognition of Prior Learning (RPL) are set out in the Code of Practice: Admissions and Recognition of Prior Learning (opens new window).
+UCEM policy and procedures for Recognition of Prior Experiential Learning (RPEL) and Recognition of Prior Certificated Learning (RPCL) are set out in the Code of Practice: Admissions and Recognition of Prior Learning (opens new window).
 This policy statement takes precedence in any such decision.

-RPL or RPEL do not enable transfer of credit into the programme nor enable exemption from any component.
-RPEL may be used to warrant entry to the programme.
+RPEL may be used to support an application for entry to the programme.
+RPCL or RPEL do not enable transfer of credit into this programme nor enable exemption from any component.